Regular Admission: February 1

 - MA Application for Admission with $25 fee (waived if completed online)

-- Three (3) letters of recommendation from academic or professional individuals able to comment on the applicant’s level of personal maturity, academic abilities, and potential success as a professional counselor.
-One letter of recommendation must be from a current or former professor.
+- Three (3) recommendations from academic or professional individuals able to comment on the applicant’s level of personal maturity, academic abilities, and potential success as a professional counselor.
+One recommendation must be from a current or former professor.

 - Up-to-date resume